chardso/Hardware-and-software-development-prototypes-through-technological-innovations/README.md

 The school have basic tools and equipment’s in all the trades offered, the permanent and pre-permanent learning structures (building) including accommodation are available.

 ![](images/driving_tool.jpg)

 ![](images/mechanics_resource.jpg)

 **Driving and mechanics**

 ![](images/tailo_desigs.jpg)

 ![](images/tailor4.jpg)

 ![](images/tailor3.jpg)

 **Tailoring**

 ![](images/carpentry_store.jpg)

 ![](images/store.jpg)

 **Carpentry and joinnery**

-# Registration
+<h1>Registration</h1>

-- Junior Express Vocational Training School was registered by the Business Names Registration Act in 1993 number 80010002120616.
+Junior Express Vocational Training School was registered by the Business Names Registration Act in 1993 number 80010002120616.
 The school as well registered with the Directorate of Industrial Training number: UG92580A issued under section 14 subsection (e) of the BTVET Act, 2008) ISO 9001:2015.
 Centre Number: UVQF/1209.

 ***Thereafter I gave it a try by one of my hardware prototype development which was a DIY ultra bass amplifier***